Procedures

 If no agreement is signed with the filmmaker within three months after the Foundation announces its approval of support, the Foundation will be entitled to cancel the support by means of written notice to the filmmaker.
 If the filmmaker violates the signed agreement, including violation by failure to adhere to the schedule for carrying out the project, the Foundation will be entitled to cancel the agreement in accordance with the agreement’s provisions.

-The Foundation will see strictly to the suitability of the production and to the receipt of a work plan and budget as required for ensuring its completion (appendix A10).
+The Foundation will see strictly to the suitability of the production and to the receipt of a work plan and budget as required for ensuring its completion (see: budget sample for each genre).
 The project’s budget must be sufficient for its production.
 The Foundation will support projects after confirmation that the budgetary sources will cover the production costs.
 However, in cases where the full production budget has yet to be obtained, the Foundation is authorized to support a project if special reasons are set out in writing and if the Foundation’s board approves.
-In such cases, though, the producer must be committed to presenting to the Foundation, on the occasion of the second payment (commencement of shooting), sources of funding that eliminate any shortfalls in the budget — sources such as a broadcasting organization and/or other private or public sources — to the Foundation’s satisfaction.
+In such cases, though, the producer must be committed to presenting to the Foundation, on the occasion of the second payment (commencement of principal cinematography), sources of funding that eliminate any shortfalls in the budget — sources such as a broadcasting organization and\or other private or public sources — to the Foundation’s satisfaction.
 The producer will have 9 months in which to present the Foundation with such complementary funding.
 If the producer fails to complete the funding of the budget, the Foundation will be entitled to halt support of the film.

 The filmmaker must provide financial reports as required by the contract, including a report on usage of the budget as audited by the filmmaker’s accountant and an annual report on the film’s distribution, broadcasting, screenings, and sales.
 The Foundation is entitled to receive a portion of the project’s revenues as specified in the agreement.
 The Foundation’s revenues from the projects will serve as investments in further projects.